London Marathon 2020 spectators' guide - 4 October

 What else is there to know?

-The 39th annual London Marathon is going to be quite the event, with elite athletes like Mo Farah and last year's winners Eliud Kipchoge and Vivian Cheruiyot joining in.
+The 40th annual London Marathon is going to be quite the event, with elite athletes like Mo Farah and the winner of 4 out of the last 5 events Eliud Kipchoge joining in.

 Keep an eye on travel updates if you're planning on watching the race, and be sure to bring water and to keep your wits about you as you navigate the crowds.